Best Two Weeks Notice Letter Example (+How to Write One) [2020 Updated]

 Before you write your resignation letter, sit down with your manager and explain to them that you’ll be leaving the company.
 You should do this by phone or in-person.
 You don’t have to go too in-depth about why you’re leaving.
 Just say, it’s time for you to go.

-When you have this discussion, you should agree upon an end date of your employment and start putting together plans for the transition.
+When you have this discussion, you should agree upon the end date of your employment and start putting together plans for the transition.
 Be sure that you thank your manager for the opportunity and offer to assist in the transition.

 This is the proper way to give a two weeks notice.